What to do when a death occurs

-As soon as possible inform the doctor that death has taken place.
+Inform the doctor that death has taken place, as soon as possible.

 He/she may write out a Medical Certificate of Death when visiting the house or may request you to collect from the surgery.
 If cremation is to take place, the doctor should be informed as they may wish to arrange for an independent doctor to visit the house before the deceased is removed.